Remote SSH with Visual Studio Code

 If you want to learn more about VS Code Remote, you can read our blog post announcing remote development.
-You can also try out the other remote extensions, Remote - Containers and Remote -WSL, and read our full remote development documentation.
+You can also try out the other remote extensions, Dev Containers and WSL, and read our full remote development documentation.

 Happy Remote Coding,